Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Discussion

 \section{Discussion}

-\paragraph{Cross-cultural variations in expressions of moral emotions} The entailment of shame tells us about undesired behavior, whereas pride reveals desired behaviors in a society.
-While self-conscious emotions are culture-agnostic markers of unspoken social rules, the expressions of these emotions vary across cultures.
-We uncovered these variations in Sec \ref{sec:liwc_results}.
-Shame is a highly undesirable \textit{self-focused} emotion in the U.S. emphasizing incompetency and failures and is rarely used \cite{cohen2003american, boiger2013emotions}.
-Notably, we also observe a strong correlation of first-person singular pronouns with shame and its infrequent use in Hollywood movies compared to Bollywood movies (See Table \ref{tab:data_stats}).
+We release a cross-cultural dataset of shame- and pride-related expressions with implicit reasons behind them.
+To the best of our knowledge, the only related corpus is the GoEmotions dataset \cite{demszky2020goemotions} comprising 817 samples for embarrassment and 452 samples for pride.
+Our dataset can help develop computational models for detecting shame/pride expressions and recognizing how appraisals of such emotions vary -- enabling culturally cognisant human-computer conversations for diverse users \cite{kim2011shame} and cross-cultural intent translation\footnote{DARPA Computational Cultural Understanding: \url{https://www.darpa.mil/program/computational-cultural-understanding}}.

+Shame is a highly undesirable emotion emphasizing incompetency and failures in the U.S. and used sparingly \cite{cohen2003american, boiger2013emotions} whereas Eastern cultures use shame more frequently and it is known to have a desirable affect \cite{lim2016cultural}.
+Notably, we also observe that shame is 4.5 times more common in Bollywood compared to Hollywood.
+We also observe that shame is self-focused (reflecting internal shame) in Hollywood (See Table \ref{tab:data_stats} and Fig. \ref{fig:shame_compare} for frequency distribution and psychosocial constructs).
 In contrast, shame is interdependent in collectivist communities \cite{wong2007cultural}.
-Our empirical analyses reveal You-focused (e.g. You, social references) nature of shame in Bollywood movies (See Table \ref{tab:liwc_shame_bolly}).
-Moreover, the contrasting tenses coupled with different emotions, i.e., past + sadness in Hollywood vs. present + anger in Bollywood, reflect their varying goals, i.e., remorse for past failures/losses vs enforcing conformity \cite{wong2007cultural}.
-The correlation of shame with categories such as \textit{sexual, female, conflict, swear} is exclusive to Bollywood, likely due to emphasis on conformity in Indian society.
-Pride-related discourse in Hollywood is duty and achievement-focused, in line with prior findings underlining the increasing significance of "success" with growing individualism \cite{cohen2003american}, whereas in Bollywood, pride is centered around collective achievement (\textit{we, achievement, prosocial}).
+The empirical analyses reveal other-focused (also, the public nature of shame) in Bollywood movies (See Fig. \ref{fig:pride_compare}).
+Moreover, the contrasting tenses coupled with varying emotions, i.e., past-focus + sadness in Hollywood vs. present-focus + conflict in Bollywood, reflect their varying goals, i.e., remorse for past failures/losses vs enforcing conformity \cite{wong2007cultural}.
+Pride-related discourse in Hollywood is duty and achievement-focused, in line with prior findings that the significance of "success" grows as a society becomes more individualistic \cite{cohen2003american}.
+In Bollywood, pride is collective and male-focused (\textit{we, achievement, male-focused}) \cite{khadilkar2022gender}.
+It is also interesting to note linguistic markers such as \textit{determiner} (used with objects/nouns) in Bollywood indicate more materialistic pride, compared to personal pronouns and social references in Hollywood which reflect more personal pride.